Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Method

 To distill model B's confident knowledge into model A, we optimise A's predictions towards B's confident predictions:

-We use the entropy $\mathrm{H}(\mathbf{p}_\mathrm{B})$ to measure the confidence of $\mathbf{p}_{\mathrm{B}}$ since entropy as a solid measure in noise label scenarios, there have been some studies on it and proved its effectiveness~\cite{pereyra2017regularizing,szegedy2016rethinking,hinton2015distilling}.
-Low entropy indicates high confidence, and vice versa. $\chi$ is a threshold to decide whether a label prediction is confident enough or not.
-Specifically, only when $\mathrm{H}(\mathbf{p}_\mathrm{B})<\chi$, the model B's knowledge w.r.t. $\mathbf{x}$ is confident enough. $\mathbf{\tilde{q}_{B}}$ is the learning target, which can be from a self KD method as it is more reliable.
+We use the entropy $\mathrm{H}(\mathbf{p}_\mathrm{B})$ to measure the confidence of $\mathbf{p}_{\mathrm{B}}$.
+Low entropy indicates high confidence, and vice versa \cite{pereyra2017regularizing,szegedy2016rethinking,hinton2015distilling,Gal2016Uncertainty}. $\chi$ is a threshold to decide whether a label prediction is confident enough or not.
+Specifically, only when $\mathrm{H}(\mathbf{p}_\mathrm{B})<\chi$, the model B's knowledge w.r.t. $\mathbf{x}$ is confident enough. $\mathbf{\tilde{q}_{B}}$ is the model B's learning target, which can be generated by a self label correction method as it is more reliable.
+Note that instead of directly distilling confident predictions $\mathbf{p}_{\mathrm{B}}$, we transfer targets (refined labels) $\mathbf{\tilde{q}_{B}}$ that produce confident predictions.

 Analogously, we distill model A's confident knowledge into model B:

 The final loss functions for models A and B are: